ginkgo-project/gitlab-hpc-ci-cb/README.md

 + `CI_WS`: a directory with shared data access across all nodes to be used as a workspace.

 Optional:
 + `USE_NAME`: instead of an automatically generated name, use a specific name for the container (and SLURM job if applicable).
 This name needs to be unique!
+When not specified, the name will be `GitLabRunnerEnrootExecutorBuildID${CUSTOM_ENV_CI_BUILD_ID}`.
 + `NVIDIA_VISIBLE_DEVICES`: a value passed to the enroot container to control NVIDIA device visibility.
 When no GPU is available or used, `void` should be passed.
 + `CCACHE_DIR`: sets where the Ccache directory is mounted to in the enroot container when used.
 + `CCACHE_MAXSIZE`: sets a custom maximum limit to the Ccache directory size.